 Can I Sue For Pain And Suffering In Florida?

-Pain and suffering damages in Florida accident law, however, is complicated and has many variables.
-For example, pain and suffering is only available in ordinary car accident cases where there is:
+Pain and suffering damages in Florida accident law is complicated and has many variables.
+For example, according to Florida Statutes 627.737(2), pain and suffering is only available when there is:

 1. “Significant and permanent loss of an important bodily function;”